emrealper/event-driven-ordering/README.md

 docker build -f "Dockerfile" -t orderconsumer_image ..
 ```

-after building docker images of two application you can run the below command from the **/setup/** directory to up and run both 2 services and service bus enviroment.
+after building docker images of two application you can run the below command from the **/setup/** directory to run both 2 services and service bus enviroment.
 (Kafka and Zookeeper)

 ```powershell
 docker-compose up